DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README_FINE_GRAIN_PERMISSION.md

 ## Set the project security

   - Select the **Project Security** sub-tab
-  - Click on the **Edit decision service security** of the "Loan Validation Service" project
+  - Click on the pen icon next to the "Loan Validation Service" project (the text **Edit decision service security** gets displayed when hovering the mouse pointer over the icon)
   - Below the Security section, select **Enforce Security**
   - Below the Groups section, select the **TaskAuditors** group
   - Click the **Done** button

   ![Set Loan Validation Service Security](images/set_loan_validation_service_security.png)

-  - Click the **Edit decision service security** of the "Miniloan Service" project
+  - Click the the pen icon next to the "Miniloan Service" project (the text **Edit decision service security** gets displayed when hovering the mouse pointer over the icon)
   - Below the Security section, select **Enforce Security**
   - Below the Groups section, select the **TaskUsers** group
   - Click the **Done** button